 Bios of coordinators:

-Jennifer Smith Maguire (firstname.lastname@example.org) is Senior Lecturer of Cultural Production and Consumption in the School of Management, University of Leicester.
+Jennifer Smith Maguire (firstname.lastname@example.org) is Professor of Cultural Production and Consumption in Sheffield Business School, Sheffield Hallam University.
 Her research examines the construction of markets, tastes and value, with special focus on wine and beer markets and the role of cultural intermediaries in the construction of provenance and authenticity.

 Emma-Jayne Abbots (email@example.com) is Senior Lecturer in Anthropology and Heritage at the University of Wales Trinity Saint David.
 Her research centres on the cultural politics of craft cider and the visceral practices of its production and consumption.
 She is broadly concerned with the human and non-human material engagements of drink, the (re)production and mediation of knowledge, and the political and environmental ecologies in which crafting is valued and performed.